Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Applications

 {\bf (5).
-Regular Controlled Hamiltonian Equivalence.}
+Regular Controlled Hamiltonian Equivalence.}\\

-In the following we may consider the RCH-equivalences of the rigid body with external force torques and that with internal rotors, as well as the heavy top and that with internal rotors.
-We can choose the feedback control law such that the equivalent RCH systems produce the same equations of motion (up to a diffeomorphism ).
+In the following we shall state the RCH-equivalences of the rigid body with external force torque and that with internal rotors, as well as the heavy top and that with internal rotors.
+In fact, we can choose the feedback control law such that the equivalent RCH systems produce the same equations of motion (up to a diffeomorphism ).\\

-At first, we consider the RCH-equivalence between the rigid body with external force torques and that with internal rotors.
-Now let us choose the feedback control laws such that the closed-loop systems are Hamiltonian and retains the symmetry.
-If we choose the feedback control law $u$, such that $\mbox{vlift}(u_\mu)=p\times\Omega$, where $p$ is a constant vector, from the equations (\ref{6.15}) of motion for the rigid body with the $\textmd{SO}(3)$-invariant external force torque $u$, we have that
+At first, we consider the RCH-equivalence between the rigid body with external force torque and that with internal rotors.
+Now let us choose the feedback control laws such that the closed-loop systems are Hamiltonian and retain the symmetry.
+If we choose the feedback control law $u$, such that $\mbox{vlift}(u_\mu)=p\times\Omega$, where $p$ is a constant vector, from the equations (\ref{6.14}) of motion for the rigid body with the $\textmd{SO}(3)$-invariant external force torque $u$, we have that

 On the other hand, for the rigid body with internal rotors, we choose the feedback control law $u$, such that $\mbox{vlift}(u_\mu)=k(\Pi\times\Omega)$, where $k$ is a gain parameter.
-From the equations (\ref{6.16}) of motion for the rigid body with internal rotors, we have that $\frac{\mathrm{d} l}{\mathrm{d}t}=\mbox{vlift}(u_\mu)=k\frac{\mathrm{d}\Pi}{\mathrm{d}t}$, and by solving the integrable equation, we get that $l-k\Pi=p$, where $p$ is a constant vector.
+From the equations (\ref{6.15}) of motion for the rigid body with internal rotors, we have that $\frac{\mathrm{d} l}{\mathrm{d}t}=\mbox{vlift}(u_\mu)=k\frac{\mathrm{d}\Pi}{\mathrm{d}t}$, and by solving the integrable equation, we get that $l-k\Pi=p$, where $p$ is a constant vector.
 Assuming that $N=\Pi-l=\Pi-k\Pi-p=(1-k)\Pi-p$, then we have that

-By comparing (\ref{6.19}) and (\ref{6.20}) we know that the rigid body with external force torque and that with internal rotors are RCH-equivalent by a diffeomorphism $\varphi: \mathfrak{so}^\ast (3) \rightarrow \mathfrak{so}^\ast (3), \Pi \rightarrow N $.
-In particular, if we take that $\mbox{vlift}(u_\mu)=(u_{\mu1},u_{\mu2},u_{\mu3})=(0,0,-\varepsilon \frac{I_1-I_2}{I_1I_2}\Pi_1\Pi_2)\in \mathbb{R}^3$, we recover the result in Bloch et al. \cite{blkrmaal92}, also see Marsden \cite{ma92}.
+By comparing (\ref{6.18}) and (\ref{6.19}) we know that the rigid body with external force torque and that with internal rotors are RCH-equivalent by a diffeomorphism $\varphi: \mathfrak{so}^\ast (3) \rightarrow \mathfrak{so}^\ast (3), \Pi \rightarrow N $.
+In particular, if we take that $\mbox{vlift}(u_\mu)=(u_{\mu1},u_{\mu2},u_{\mu3})=(0,0,-\varepsilon \frac{I_1-I_2}{I_1I_2}\Pi_1\Pi_2)\in \mathbb{R}^3$, we recover the result in Bloch et al. \cite{blkrmaal92}, also see Marsden \cite{ma92}.\\

 Next, we consider the RCH-equivalence between the rigid body with internal rotors and heavy top.
-If assuming that $N=\Pi +\Gamma$, from the equations (\ref{6.17}) of motion for the heavy top, we have that
+If assuming that $N=\Pi +\Gamma$, from the equations (\ref{6.16}) of motion for the heavy top, we have that

 Thus, take that $\Gamma=\lambda\Omega$ and $p=-mgh\lambda\chi$, where $\lambda$ is a constant, then